Thothius/roomian-realms/README.md

 ## Compatibility

-- Compatible with Songs of Syx version 68
+- Compatible with Songs of Syx v68
-- Not compatible with previous versions

 ## Changelog